AusClimateService/qqscale/README.md

 1. `adjust.py` to apply the adjustment factors to the *target* data (in QDM the target data is observations; in ECDFm it is a model simulation)

+See the files named `docs/example_*.md` for detailed worked examples using these two command line programs.

 ### Jupyter notebook

 Starting with historical (`ds_hist`), reference (`ds_ref`) and target (`ds_target`) xarray Datasets